sinclairzx81/sidewinder/libs/server/readme.md

 ```
 ## Authorization

-Both WebService and WebSocketService provide an `authorize` event that can be used to allow or disallow calls for all methods defined on a given service.
-The role of the `authorize` event is to either resolve an context for the connecting user, or to throw if the user has no access.
+Both WebService and WebSocketService provide a `authorize` event that can be used to allow or disallow calls for all methods defined on a given service.
+The role of the `authorize` event is to either resolve a valid context for the connecting user, or to throw if the user has no access.
 For more information on contexts, see the [Context](#Context) section below.

 <details>
   <summary>Contract</summary>